syslogic/android-streetview-motion/README.md

 ## Setup

-It is required to add a Google Maps API key into file `apikeys.properties`.
+It is required to add a Google Maps API key into file `local.properties` as `MAPS_API_KEY=...`.

-Hint: disabling the device's screen auto-rotation is being recommended,
+Hint: disabling the device's screen auto-rotation is being recommended,<br/>
 else the screen will rotate, when tilting the device to a steep angle.

 ## Built With